goby-garden/goby-database/notes.md

 ---

-### Property medata storage second thoughts

-Right now the array that declares each property of a class is stored within the class’ metadata object, i.e. within a single `TEXT` column of the `system_class` table.
-But after implementing workspaces, for which I decided to store block information in generated tables, I’m wondering if it makes sense to do the same for properties, i.e. generate property tables for each class in which their data is more normalized.

-I see some possible advantages of this:

-* It would make the database more readable for someone looking at it using an ordinary SQL editor.
-Rather than having to look inside a table column and parse a nested JSON, you could just look at the list of all the tables and see `class_[name]_properties`, and then see them normalized by type, conditions, styling, etcetera.

-* I discovered the need for unique property IDs when I was designing the relation system, and right now that’s implemented through a sort of jank javascript method.
-Doing things this way, I could let SQLite handle the IDs using a primary key.

-* deleting/adding/modifying properties wouldn’t involve replacing an entire metadata object, it would just be a matter of using `DELETE`/`INSERT` on a property table

-* I could possibly add per-workspace property styling/sorting etcetera as a user-generated column in this table (although I would also have to manage adding/deleting this column)

-* I could do searches/filtering of properties in SQLite instead of JavaScript

----

 ### Core concepts:
 * relations types are a unit, embodied by a junction table
     * they define a type of property, shared across its constituent classes